-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.
-(See note 11- Subsequent events)
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.

-10. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT

 The Company defines capital that it manages as its shareholders' equity.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-As at February 29, 2016, total managed capital was \$2,473,102 (2015-\$2,523,448)
+As at May 31, 2016, total managed capital was \$2,459,509 (2015 - \$2,490,646)